zyme-xd/discordcaptcha/README.md

 <img src="https://i.imgur.com/Pw4MnB0.png"></img>

 ## Dealing with SQL(ite)
 Blocked users, logs and queries are stored in a database which is located in `~/src/db.sqlite`.
-If you want to read data from it, i recommend <a href="http://sqlitebrowser.org/">SQLite DB Browser</a> (<a href="https://nightlies.sqlitebrowser.org/latest/">Nightly</a>).
+If you want to read data from it, I recommend <a href="http://sqlitebrowser.org/">SQLite DB Browser</a> (<a href="https://nightlies.sqlitebrowser.org/latest/">Nightly</a>).
 After the installation, you're able to open the database by clicking 'open database' in the program.

 ## Tips